Paraty: Forte Patitiba [Cadeia Antiga]

 What is left of this fort, also known as Cadeia Antiga (the Old Jail), is a smallish structure which for a while was also used as a prison.
 It is found in the plaza of Santa Rita, next to the church of same name.
 Constructed in the beginning of the 18th century, the building was part of a larger Forte Patitiba, the other blockhouse built in the city for defense of the harbor.
 In the 19th century it was decommissioned and today it houses the local public library.

 There are also many colorful colonial houses (refurbished in most cases), many of which have been transformed into shops, pousadas (Brazilian bed-and-breakfasts), restaurants and bars.

 Flooded Streets

 Once a month when there is a full moon and the tide is high, seawater rises above its normal levels and pours into the Historic Center District through special openings in the seawalls that separate the city from the harbor.
 The streets are only flooded for a short time until the tide recedes.
 The water is usually only 6 to 10 in deep, and a few merchants near the seawall put out small bridges to span the flooded streets for the benefit of pedestrians.
+This routine flooding is supposed to help clean the cobblestone streets.